Tossed Vegan Sunday Salad

 Drain the liquid from the can of chickpeas.
 Rinse with cold water for about 1 minute.
 Set aside to dry on a paper towel or kitchen towel.

 In a small mixing bowl, add the chickpeas, olive oil, salt, paprika, and garlic powder.
 Toss to coat the chickpeas completely.
 Place in a half baking sheet and cook until browned and crispy, for about 30 minutes.
+Remove and let cool.
+Once cool, put back into the oven and bake for an additional ten minutes, or until crispy.
 Remove and set aside.

 Make the Charred Scallion Dressing:

 In a large skillet add 1 tablespoon of olive oil over medium-high heat.
 Place the scallions and sprinkle ½ teaspoon salt and rotate constantly until charred on all sides for about 7 minutes.
 Remove from heat and set aside.
-Roughly chop the green onions.
+Roughly chop the scallions.

 Add the vegan mayo to a food processor or blender.
 Then add the charred green onions, apple cider vinegar, pressed garlic, hot sauce, remaining salt and black pepper.
 Pulse to combine for about 30 seconds.
 Using a spatula, push down all the sides and continue to pulse for about 30 more seconds until combined but nor pureed until smooth.
 Place in the refrigerator and set aside.